Chester Raft Race: Covid Postponements

-Chester Raft Race 2022
+Chester Raft Race 2022 Onwards

 After 2 years of a Covid enforced hiatus the 2022 Event was announced for Sunday July 3, 2022 with the event receiving a new rebranded logo.
 The theme for the event was also confirmed as "100 Years of British Television" and the event Charity was announced with profits from the event going to the Countess of Chester Hospital - Blue Skies Balcony Appeal.